abelhabel/data-binder/README.md

-** Data binding between DOM and object properties.
+## Data binding between DOM and object properties.

-**** When you set a value in memory, for example: someObject.someVar = 5;
+When you set a value in memory, for example:

+someObject.someVar = 5

-The bound DOM element will also update.
+the bound DOM element will also update.
 The concept can easily be expanded upon and data validation can be added to the bindProperty function.